Pakistan Broadcasters Association: History

 Pakistan Broadcasters Association (PBA) was established on September 23, 2005 in a meeting of founding members including Mir Shakil-ur-Rahman of GEO TV, Ghazanfar Ali of Indus TV, A. Rauf of ARY, A. Jabbar of ATV, Aslam Kazi of KTN, Ahmed Zubairi and Asif Zubairi of Aaj TV, Imran Mehboob of Hum TV, Dr Karim of Sindh TV, Arshad Anis of AVT Khyber, Agha Nasir of FM101, Arshad Khan of PTV, Mohsin Naqvi of CNN, Abid Shaikh of Filmazia, Muhammad Asim of Business Plus, Zaheer Khan of FM91 and TV1, Meimoona Siddiqi, Muhammad Zaki, Shahid Javed, Mehdi Raza of FM107, Waseem Ahmed of FM99, Afaq Haider of FM105, Syed Sajjad H. Shah of APNA TV, Akbar Bhutto of FM91, FM92 and FM93 and Dr Rafat of FM96.
 They elected the founder of the association, Mir Shakil ur Rehman as the first chairman of PBA.
 Additionally Rehman headed an ad-hoc committee which selected five members to formulate rules and regulations of the Association.

 Members

 Member channels of PBA are divided into two main types.

 Television

 Members of television category are further divided into subcategories of Permanent members, members, associate members, affiliate members.

 Radio

 Members of radio category are further categorized into members and associate members.

+Association Leadership and Governance

+The Pakistan Broadcasters Association (PBA) is governed by its Board of Directors, a body of elected representatives responsible for providing strategic direction and making key decisions.

+Committees

+To support the Board of Directors and manage specific areas of focus, the PBA has established various committees.